Why Am I Confused About Salt?

 • Making the structure of bones firm, osteoporosis is a result of salt and water shortage

-• It is vital to the communication and information processing of nerve cells the entire time that the brain cells work form the moment of conception to death
+• It is vital to the communication and information processing of nerve cells.
+From the entire time that the brain cells work form the moment of conception to death

-Salt is obviously beneficial.
-The problem is that the industrially refined “salt” product used in processed and fast foods is not at all the same as the natural salt the body craves to perform vital functions.
+I is obviously beneficial.
+The problem is that the industrially refined “salt” product used in processed and fast foods is not at all the same as the natural form the body craves to perform vital functions.

 Dangers of a Low-Salt Diet